tanem/remove-source-map-url-webpack-plugin/README.md

 ## The problem

-We want to send built files plus their external source maps to third-party monitoring services, but don't want to expose source maps to our clients.
-We also want to remove source map URLs in a way that plays nicely with other plugins and doesn't require a seperate build.
+You want to send bundled files plus their external source maps to third-party monitoring services, but don't want to expose source maps to browser development tools.

 ## This solution

 This webpack plugin removes source map URLs from files in the output path when the build is [`done`](https://webpack.js.org/api/compiler-hooks#done).

+> 💡Using [`devtool: 'hidden-source-map'`](https://webpack.js.org/configuration/devtool/) is a simpler way of achieving the same result.
+Try that before reaching for this plugin!

 ## Basic Usage